-Are you interested in planning, organizing or developing marketing programs, advertising campaigns or online promotions using social media?
-Perhaps you are also interested in a career in sales or want to work in media planning or online marketing?
+Are you interested in planning, developing and/or implementing marketing programs, advertising campaigns, online advertising or social media campaigns?
+Perhaps you are also interested in a career in sales or want to work in media planning or social media marketing?
 Marketing is a creative field that includes numerous career paths.
-From marketing management to advertising to digital promotion, marketing is an essential tool, and marketing professionals find their work exciting and rewarding.
+From marketing, to social media/digital marketing to advertising to sales promotion and public relations, marketing is an essential tool, and marketing professionals find their work exciting and rewarding.
 The program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 The Marketing program at Northampton focuses on the practical applications of both business and consumer marketing.
 This program emphasizes employment (specifically in a marketing or marketing-related position, upon graduation) rather than transfer to a four-year college.
-The program is designed to provide students with the marketing skills needed to enter into the fields of marketing, advertising, public relations, sales, retail management, media planning, customer service or online/digital marketing upon graduation.
+The program is designed to provide students with the marketing skills needed to enter into the fields of marketing, advertising, public relations, sales, retail management, media planning, customer service or online marketing upon graduation.

 The Marketing A.A.S.
-Program includes a strong educational core that emphasizes marketing theory and application of marketing knowledge.
+Program includes a strong educational core that emphasizes not only marketing theory, but also application of marketing knowledge.
 Students develop necessary skills required to enhance creativity, critical thinking, problem solving, global perspectives and communication.

 Students participate in a marketing simulation course with a focus on designing and presenting a marketing/advertising campaign for an existing business.
-Students work in groups to conduct a market analysis related to a specific company, develop a media schedule and advertising campaign, and present the plan to company executives.
+Students work in groups to conduct a market analysis related to a specific company, develop a media schedule and advertising/social media campaign, and present the plan to company executives.
 In addition, students gain valuable experience working with a team on real-world projects.